York time in JT gravity: Acknowledgements

 \section{Acknowledgements}

 We thank Abhijit Gadde, Alok Laddha, Shiraz Minwalla, Ronak Soni and Sandip Trivedi for helpful discussions.
 We also thank Alok Laddha, Edgar Shaghoulian and Ronak Soni for helpful comments on the draft.
-We acknowledge supported from the Department of Atomic Energy, Government of India, under project identification number RTI 4002.
+We acknowledge support from the Department of Atomic Energy, Government of India, under project identification number RTI 4002 and from the Infosys endowment for the study of the quantum structure of spacetime.
+The work of SKS is supported by MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A “Extreme Universe” No. 21H05184.
+The authors also acknowledge hospitality at the conference “Quantum Information, Quantum Field Theory and Gravity” (ICTS/qftg2024/08) at ICTS-TIFR, India.